scizen9/SEDM-Docs/source/Pipeline.rst

 As with fixing the centroid, the spectrum file and all the plots will be replaced.
 Use the same method described above to verify that your new region achieved what you wanted.

+*NOTE*: if the target was assigned a quality of 5, you will have to double-click on the target to reset the centroid.
+If you do not, the target will still have a quality of 5 and won't be classified or uploaded.

 Fix A Cosmic Ray